kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 7. If tests are green, commit all jobs.
 The new release jobs are ready.

 ## Steps

-Before completing these guidelines, make sure there is no mismatch between the source code and `.yaml` files.
-All components are rebuilt from the source code, which requires all Helm charts to be up to date.

 Follow these steps to release another Kyma version.

 ### kyma-project/test-infra